Skip to main content

 Classical Golden Age (5th century BC)

-Under the visionary leadership of Pericles following the devastating Persian destruction in 480 BC, the Acropolis underwent a magnificent rebuilding programme that created the architectural masterpieces we admire today, including the iconic Parthenon, the elegant Erechtheion, and the monumental Propylaea gateway.
+Under the visionary leadership of Pericles following the devastating Persian destruction in 480 BC, Athens launched a magnificent rebuilding program that created the architectural masterpieces we admire today, including the iconic Parthenon, the elegant Erechtheion, and the monumental Propylaea gateway.

 Hellenistic & Roman (4th BC - 3rd AD)